n8nhackers/n8n-nodes-brightdata/README.md

 - **[Bright Data](https://www.npmjs.com/package/n8n-nodes-brightdata)**: For scrapping data from MediaMarkt.
 - **[Document Generator](https://www.npmjs.com/package/n8n-nodes-document-generator)**: For generating html output using templates.

+# Changelog
+Here you can find the list of changes applied to this node:
+- 1.0.11: Added support for using this node as tool from an Agent

 # Contribution

 To make this node even better, please let us know, [how you use it](mailto:contact@n8nhackers.com).
 Commits are always welcome.